KerriLynne/ShakenNotStirred/README.md

 # Shaken Not Stirred

 This application was made to create, find and review amazing cocktail recipes all in one place!
-You can use this to keep all of your bougie cocktail recipes handy for gatherings or holidays, to search for a new cocktail recipe, or to choose a cocktail stricly by ingredient.
+You can use this to keep all of your bougie cocktail recipes handy for gatherings or holidays, to search for a new cocktail recipe, or to choose a cocktail strictly by ingredient.
 After trying out other users recipes, give them a review to let them know what you think!

 ## Insructions